Will Smith: Public image and legacy

 In 2022, Smith became the fifth black actor to win the Academy Award for Best Actor, after Sidney Poitier, Denzel Washington, Jamie Foxx, and Forest Whitaker.
 Since winning the Academy Award for Best Actor for King Richard and slapping Chris Rock at the 94th Academy Awards, Smith's public image and legacy has been intensely debated with many saying the event has tainted his perception among many in the entertainment industry and beyond.
 Ian Young of the BBC opined, "Will Smith went from beloved film favourite to Hollywood villain when he slapped Chris Rock on stage at the Oscars.
 This incident has turned into a viral meme.
-He has done permanent damage to his image and career, and what might happen next?".

 Smith's reputation as a morally upstanding family man, a prominent film star and legacy in Hollywood have all been put in peril with Greg Braxton of The Los Angeles Times noting, "Smith’s heroic stature inside and outside Black culture, and his carefully constructed persona as the patriarch of a celebrity family, only intensifies the fallout.
 And his actions have now placed his reputation in jeopardy." adding, "[Smith] turned a night that should have been full of pride into one that can be described only as “infamous.”
 The New York Times reported Smith's actions would damage his "family brand".

+Legal issues

+On December 30, 2025, violinist Brian King Joseph filed a lawsuit against Smith and his management company, alleging sexual harassment, wrongful termination, and retaliation.
+Joseph claimed that he was fired from Smith's tour after reporting an intrusion by an unknown person into his Las Vegas hotel room in March 2025; he said he discovered a note in his room signed "Stone F" and other items he interpreted as a sexual threat.
+The complaint further alleged that Smith "groomed" Joseph for exploitation, with Smith's legal counsel denying these accusations as entirely untrue and unfounded.
+(Note: Attributed to multiple references:)